iron-vault-plugin/iron-vault/docs/Other Features/Ribbon Button.md

-Iron Vault installs a button in the [Obsidian Ribbon](https://help.obsidian.md/User+interface/Ribbon) with a "die" icon.
+Iron Vault installs a button in the [Obsidian Ribbon](https://help.obsidian.md/User+interface/Ribbon) with a hexagon-with-checkmark icon.
 Clicking on this button calls the [[Show all commands]] command, letting you pick from a filtered list of all Iron Vault commands.